How to Establish Texas Domicile as an Expat

 To avoid your former state claiming you as a resident:

-- Surrender old driver's license to Texas DPS
+- Surrender old driver license to Texas DPS

 - Update professional licenses to Texas address